 Q: My identity has not yet been disclosed by my Internet Service Provider (that is, I'm still a John Doe).
 What can I do to prevent my Internet Service Provider from disclosing my identity?

 If you want to keep from being identified, you can ask the court to block (or "quash") the subpoena or to dismiss the case against you, but you should do so promptly and without revealing your identity yourself in the process.
 You can do this by filing a legal document called a "motion."
-You must file your motion within the time limit given on the notice from your ISP and you must send a copy of the motion to the law firm representing the plaintiffs, the Dunlap firm.
+You must file your motion within the time limit given on the notice from your ISP and you must send a copy of the motion to the law firm representing the plaintiffs.
 You must also notify your ISP that you have filed a motion, such as by sending it a copy, otherwise it may be required to comply with the subpoena.
 If you need more time than is indicated on the notice to file such a motion or find a lawyer to assist you, you can file a motion asking for an extension of time.
 You should notify your ISP if you file a motion asking for more time and send them a copy.
 The notice from your ISP should tell you how best to contact them.
-If you do contact your ISP, you should know that they cannot give you any legal advice or file documents for you and that they do have to provide the information required by the subpoena unless the subpoena is blocked.
+If you do contact your ISP, you should know that they cannot give you any legal advice or file documents for you and that they do have to provide the information required by the subpoena unless the subpoena is quashed by the court.

 If you wish to protect your anonymity, you need to file your motion anonymously, as a "John Doe," and not reveal your true identity.
 This can be complicated to accomplish.
 We strongly advise that you consult with a lawyer regarding how to do so.